Loffy-Cao/COMP1005/README.md

 3.Create A README.md.
 Tell how to run the project

 4.Upload all the project files.
 If a file size is larger than 25MB, GitHub may refuses the file.
 You can upload the file to Google Drive and share the link in THE README.md in your directory

+##  Ask a issue.
+If you meet any problems or have any advice, please creat a issue at [project issus](https://github.com/chuanyang-Zheng/COMP1005/issues)